Here’s a look back on the year that was, with a view toward the future we can create

 Curbing wage theft

-In 2020–21, the Fair Work Ombudsman recovered $148 million stolen from 69,735 workers.
-Wage theft is still a problem for Australian workers, but with the help of unions and members, we’re putting it in the spotlight and holding dodgy bosses to account.
-New wage theft laws are being introduced and enforced in Victoria and Queensland.
+In 2020–21, tens of thousands of workers had their wages stolen by their bosses.
+For younger workers, more than half experienced wage theft last year.
+Wage theft is still a problem for Australian workers that was actually made worse by the Morrison Government.
+But unions are putting it in the spotlight and holding dodgy bosses to account.
+Thanks to campaigning by unions, new wage theft laws are being introduced and enforced in Victoria and Queensland.
 They’re a welcome step, but these legislative initiatives still lack the teeth to put an end to wage theft for good.
 That’s why we’ll continue to campaign to restore full access to all workplaces for unions, so we can gain complete oversight of pay and conditions and continue working to improve them.

 Standing up for pay rises

 After a hard-fought campaign by Australian unions, over two million workers are set to get a 2.5% pay rise.
-This win comes off the back of the 2021 Annual Wage Review decision – the yearly review of the national minimum wage conducted by the Fair Work Commission.
+This win comes off the back of the 2021 Annual Wage Review decision – the yearly review of the national minimum wage conducted by the Fair Work Commission, where unions are the only organisations who support a real wage increase.
 Wage growth has been stagnant for years, leaving workers struggling to keep up with the cost of living and with very little money to spend back into the economy.
 However, big business groups unashamedly lobbied the Commission to limit the raise to 1.1% or scrap it altogether.
-We stood up to them on this, but they’ll be back again.
+We stood up to them and won, but they’ll be back again in 2022.
 And we’ll be ready.